 The english opening is probably the third most popular opening after e4 and d4.
 It is always the English opening or the Reti after that, but most people tilt more to the English side.
 This means that the English opening is incredibly popular.

 Since so many people play it I think it is important to discuss how to accurately play it.
-Here is what I know so far:
+This article will tell you what I know so far.

 What is the English opening?